leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab8-enable-dataguard/lab8-enable-dataguard.md

 ## Learn More

-Click [here](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/using-data-guard-with-exacc.html) for documentation on how to use, configure and manage Oracle Data Guard with Exadata Cloud Infrastructure.
+Click [here](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/using-data-guard-with-exacc.html) for documentation on using, configuring, and managing Oracle Data Guard with Exadata Cloud Infrastructure.

 ## Acknowledgements